-Arguably one of the most beautiful breeds, although huskies resemble their wolf ancestors in appearance they are no more related to these Northern Predators than the Chihuahua or Great Dane.
-Compact and lean the Husky is a medium sized dog with well-defined muscle and no excess fat.
+Arguably one of the most beautiful dog breeds, although huskies resemble their wolf ancestors in appearance they are no more related to these Northern Predators than the Chihuahua or Great Dane.
+Compact and lean the Siberian Husky is a medium sized dog with well-defined muscle and no excess fat.

-SIBERIAN FACT 5
+SIBERIAN HUSKY FACT 5

-Huskies are extremely intelligent and sometimes difficult to train for less experienced owners.
+They are extremely intelligent and sometimes difficult to train for less experienced owners.

 The neck should be slightly arched with laid back shoulder blades and the top of the front legs angled backwards from the point of shoulder.
 Straight or loose shoulders are frowned upon.
 Forelegs should be parallel and moderately spaced as should the hindquarters with well-muscled thighs.